CodecoolGlobal/el-proyecte-grande-sprint-1-java-hevniki/README.md

 Backend:
 * Navigate to the backend folder.
 * Run `mvn spring-boot:run`

-Frontend:
+* If you want to see the API documentation built by swagger, go to http://localhost:8080/swagger-ui/index.html#/ while the server is running

+React frontend:
-* From the root folder run `npm run dev`.
+* From the root folder run `npm run dev`
+* In your browser go to http://localhost:5173/

+Angular frontend:
+* From root/cookbook-angular/cookbook run `ng serve`
-* In your browser go to http://localhost:5173/.
+* In your browser go to http://localhost:4200/
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 Project Link: [https://github.com/CodecoolGlobal/el-proyecte-grande-sprint-1-java-hevniki](https://github.com/CodecoolGlobal/el-proyecte-grande-sprint-1-java-hevniki)